Procedural Generation of 3D Maps with Snappable Meshes: The Snappable Meshes PCG Technique

 If the previous step yielded a valid pairing (line~\ref{alg:is_valid_pair}), the guide and tentative pieces are finally snapped together at that location (line~\ref{alg:snap}) and with a distance defined by the \texttt{pieceDistance} parameter (see Table~\ref{tab:generalparams}).
 However, if no valid pairing was found, the algorithm will keep the same guide piece and randomly select another tentative piece from \texttt{pieceList}.
 This process is repeated until a valid pairing is found or a limit of failed attempts (defined in the \texttt{maxFails} parameter, see Table~\ref{tab:generalparams}) is reached for the current guide piece (line~\ref{alg:loop_seltent2}).

-Whether or not a new piece was placed on the map during the tentative piece selection and placement loop (lines~\ref{alg:loop_seltent1}--\ref{alg:loop_seltent2}), a new guide piece will be selected by the generation method (line~\ref{alg:guide_next}).
-As will be discussed in the next subsection, generation methods select the guide piece based on the pieces currently placed on the map.
-Consequently, if the tentative piece selection and placement loop was unsuccessful, the generation method will determine the next guide piece based on exactly the same scenario.
-Thus, if the generation method is deterministic, the same guide piece will be selected again.
+Whether or not a new piece was placed on the map during the tentative piece selection and placement loop (lines~\ref{alg:loop_seltent1}--\ref{alg:loop_seltent2}), a new guide piece will be chosen by the selection method (line~\ref{alg:guide_next}).
+As will be discussed in the next subsection, selection methods decide the guide piece based on the pieces currently placed on the map.
+Consequently, if the tentative piece selection and placement loop was unsuccessful, the selection method will determine the next guide piece based on exactly the same scenario.
+Thus, if the selection method is deterministic, the same guide piece will be picked again.
 This leads to an infinite loop if no other piece can be connected with the guide piece in question.
 Therefore, the algorithm needs to detect if the same guide piece is chosen two times in a row and the number of free connectors in it remains the same---which most likely means the generation process is unable to go any further.
 In the proposed algorithm, this detection mechanism is assumed to be encapsulated in the \texttt{SelectGuidePiece()} function (line~\ref{alg:guide_next}), and works by returning \textit{none} when such a scenario is detected.
-The function may also return \textit{none} according to the internal logic of the generation method in place, as discussed in the next subsection.
+The function may also return \textit{none} according to the internal logic of the selection method in place, as discussed in the next subsection.
 In any case, when no guide piece is returned, the map generation ends (line~\ref{alg:theend}).